- 1.5 sticks (.75 cup) of real salted butter

 - Add cornstarch, and cook for 5 minutes, stirring often.

-- Before you add the crawfish or shrimp, pass your hand through them, removing any pieces of shell or black veins.
+- Before you add the crawfish, pass your hand through them, removing any pieces of shell or black veins.

 - Stir the shellfish into the cornstarch and vegetable mixture.

 - Add salt and pepper stirring well, then add a little water, about .25 cup at a time, until it is the consistency of a thick gravy.

 - Adjust heat to let simmer covered on medium to medium-low heat for 15 minutes, stirring occasionally.